Anna Mahler: Early life

 Born in Vienna, Anna Mahler was the second child of the composer Gustav Mahler and his wife Alma Schindler.
-They nicknamed her 'Gucki' on account of her big blue eyes (Gucken is German for 'peek' or 'peep').
+They nicknamed her 'Gucki' on account of her big blue eyes (gucken is German for 'to look' or 'to peep').
 Her childhood was spent in the shadow of her mother’s love affairs and famous salon.
-Anna also suffered the loss of her older sister Maria Mahler (1902–1907) who died of scarlet fever when Anna was three—and her father, who died when she was six.
+Anna also suffered the loss of her elder sister Maria Mahler (1902–1907) who died of scarlet fever when Anna was three, and her father, who died when she was six.
 The aftermath of both tragedies coincided with her mother's love affair with the German architect Walter Gropius and her stormy relationship with the Austrian Expressionist painter Oskar Kokoschka.
-Alma Mahler's second marriage to Gropius, however, provided some semblance of family life during Anna’s adolescence—as well as a young half-sister, Manon Gropius (1916–1935).
+Alma Mahler's second marriage to Gropius, however, provided some semblance of family life during Anna’s adolescence, as well as a young half-sister, Manon Gropius (1916–1935).

-Anna was educated by tutors and also enjoyed the attention of her mother's friends, which included many of the important artistic figures in music, the visual arts, and literature.
-As the daughter of the legendary Gustav Mahler, Anna was expected to have a musical career.
-However, this never materialized.
-Rather than becoming a professional musician, Anna fell in love with one.
+Anna was educated by tutors and also enjoyed the attention of her mother's friends, including many of the important artistic figures in music, the visual arts and literature.
+As the daughter of the Austrian composer Gustav Mahler, Anna was expected to have a musical career, but this never materialised.